ilinkaa/SemParsBoxer/README.md

 - Mapping: Nested dictionnary mapping (using the CCG category as the first tier, and the POS as the second one) to the functions
 - Substitution: contains the core lambda caculus logic, with a variable counter, a function to assign fresh variables while keeping track of the previous ones, the alpha reduction, substitution and beta-reduction operations
 - showDRS: prints out the object DRS in the box format
-- parse_sentences: calls the CandC tools to obtain parse a .txt file containing the sentences
+- parse_sentences: calls the C&C tools to obtain parse a .txt file containing the sentences
 - parse_CCG: recursively composes the Lambda calculus tree by traversing the XML parse, looking up the leaf nodes in the lexicon and then using the rules to infer the application order

 How to run:
-1. Install ccg2lambda (for the CandC CCG parser), following the instructions available at [ccg2lambda](https://github.com/mynlp/ccg2lambda).
+1. Install ccg2lambda (for the C&C CCG parser), following the instructions available at [ccg2lambda](https://github.com/mynlp/ccg2lambda).
-2. Install the CandC tools (see above for instructions).
+2. Install the C&C tools (see above for instructions).
-3. From the CLI: create file with one sentence per row, and call run createDRS.py, passing: path to file, path to outputdir, path to ccg2lambda and path to candc tools (which should be in ccg2lambda).
+3. From the CLI: create file with one sentence per row, and call run createDRS.py, passing: path to file, path to outputdir, path to ccg2lambda and path to C&C tools (which should be in ccg2lambda).
 Note that ccg2lambda is mostly used as an intermediary here to obtain the derivation in XML format.
 4. Note that this repo already has some example sentences to run the parses on (in sentences.txt), and the results for these parses are already available in results.txt)

 Repos:
-- (legacy repo for Boxer and CandC: [learningbyreading](https://github.com/valeriobasile/learningbyreading)
+- (legacy repo for Boxer and C&C: [learningbyreading](https://github.com/valeriobasile/learningbyreading)
 - ccg2lambda: [ccg2lambda](https://github.com/mynlp/ccg2lambda)
 - NLTK sem logic: [NLTK sem logic](https://www.nltk.org/_modules/nltk/sem/logic.html)